 – Tell your child you’re going to leave the room for a few minutes because you’re angry then leave.

 – Do nothing.
 Take deep breaths and say “I will not yell” before you respond (it sounds cheesy but it really works!)

 – Instead of yelling, drop your tone and speak lower than you would.
 Self-regulation studies have proven that doing the opposite of what you’d planned to do can have amazing results.

 In the same way that’s it’s important to know what triggers your yelling episodes, it’s also important to identify why your child “pushes you to yell”.

 Sometimes a child will “nag” in an attempt to get your attention.
-Taking off 5 or 10 minutes from your schedule to do something together can mean not having to yell.
+Taking off 5 or 10 minutes from your schedule to do something together could mean not having to yell.
 Listen to your child.
-Why is she whining?
-Trying to find out the reason behind her behavior can dictate whether you’ll yell or not.
+Why are they whining?
+Finding out the reason behind their behavior can dictate whether you’ll yell or not.

-But what if you just can’t help yourself?
+But what if you just can’t help yelling at your kid?